 About Curious Spark

-If you are looking at this page you probably want to know more about how Curious Spark came into existence.
+If you are looking at this page you are probably wondering how Curious Spark came into existence.

-I’m Sarah Power, Director of Curious Spark, a not-for-profit community enterprise company.
+I’m Sarah Power, Director of Curious Spark, a not-for-profit heritage, arts and cultural education company.

 I’m heading into my next half-century with lots of work and life experience, but more importantly with LOADS of passion and drive for sharing the joy that curiosity in the world around us can bring.